dcarley/coredns/GOVERNANCE.md

 or by sending an email to `maintainers@coredns.io`.

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
+If a dispute cannot be decided independently, get a third-party maintainer (e.g. a mutual contact with some background on the issue, but not involved in the conflict) to intercede.
-If a dispute cannot be decided independently, the project lead has the final say to decide an issue.
+If a dispute still cannot be decided, the project lead has the final say to decide an issue.

 Decision making process should be transparent to adhere to the principles of CoreDNS project.